Carleton University: Carleton College (1942–1957)

-In 1946, Carleton began the process of developing a crest and motto, as was tradition with other institutions of higher learning.
-The first motto proposed by Tory in 1946 was a crest with a maple leaf and open book surrounded by a scroll which read "Carleton College" and another scroll reading "Mos Inter Bellum Natus".
-The Board of Governors did not approve the motto and instead changed it to "Quaeceumque Vera".
-In 1948, the Board of Governors agreed to change the motto yet again as it was determined to also be the motto of the University of Alberta.
-James Gibson, chair of the Committee on Symbols and Ceremonials, proposed a Latin motto, "Opera nobis aeterna" derived from the Walt Whitman poem Pioneers!
-O Pioneers!, a translation of the phrase "We take up the task eternal".
-The Board of Governors rejected the Latin motto as it was perceived as too pretentious for an institution focused on egalitarianism, leading to Carleton's current motto, "Ours the task eternal".
-In October 1951, the Board of Governors formally adopted the new crest and motto. and the approval to draft the artist's rendering of it by Mrs. Elizabeth Harrison was approved in April 1951.

 In 1952, the Carleton College Act was passed by the Ontario Legislature, changing the school's corporate name to Carleton College and conferring upon it the power to grant university degrees.
 Carleton thus became the province's first private, non-sectarian college.
 The governance system was modelled on the provincial University of Toronto Act of 1906 which established a bicameral system of university government consisting of a Faculty Senate, responsible for academic policy, and a Board of Governors composed of local community members, exercising exclusive control over the institution's finances and formal authority over all other matters.
 The President, appointed by the Board, was to provide a link between the two bodies and to perform institutional leadership.